illrat/SNMP-Playbook/README.md

    cd SNMP-Playbook
    ```

-2. Update the `inventory` file with your target hosts:
+2. Update the `hosts` file with your target hosts:
    ```
    [snmp_hosts]
    192.168.1.100